ehababuresh/techit/README.md

 Creating a TypeScript-based shoe shopping website would involve several steps and components.
-I'll outline a high-level structure in English for such a site using React with TypeScript.
+I'll outline a high-level structure in English for such a site using React with TypeScrip with bootstrap.
 This will include the primary components and types you would need.

 client : npm start